Medium/oid/README.md

 predefined value (different for each), which are all prime numbers representable with five digits in base ten.

+### idmap = oid.createMap()

+See below.

+### idset = oid.createSet()

+See below.

 Identity Maps
 -------------

+An identity map is a set of key-value associations, where the keys are arbitrary objects or values, compared by identity.

 ### idmap = oid.createMap()

-This constructs a map (key-value association), where the keys are arbitrary objects or values, compared by identity.
+This constructs and returns a new identity map.

 ### idmap.get(key, ifNotFound)